 Solved!
 Can You Paint Over Mold?

-If you paint over mold, you’re hiding the problem instead of dealing with it at the source.
+Painting over mold is actually just hiding the problem instead of dealing with it at the source.

 Q: I just discovered mold on the walls in my bedroom.
-What is the best way to get rid of it?
-Can I paint over mold?
+Is there an easy way to get rid of it?
+What happens if you paint over mold?

 A: Painting over mold may cover up the dark patches where the mold is growing, but it will not eliminate the problem.
 Mold is a fungus that will thrive where there’s enough moisture to encourage its growth.
+It’s physically possible to paint over mold, but it will always reappear without proper remediation.
 Using mold-resistant paint works to prevent mold growth, but it won’t kill it once it’s started to grow.
-You can paint over mold, but it will always reappear if you don’t stop it in its tracks.
-Mold can cause severe respiratory issues for your family and pets.
+Mold can cause severe respiratory issues for people and pets.
 Before taking steps to clean and kill the mold, identify where the excess moisture is coming from and take steps to treat it.
 Contact a professional to remediate the mold issue if it’s growing in a continuously wet area or if the mold covers a large area.

 Painting over mold will not destroy mold or prevent it from growing.

-Mold can be a health risk for family members (and pets).
+Mold can be a health risk for both two- and four-legged family members.

 Mold-resistant paint and primers only work proactively.